 Although termed the Mahurangi Coastal Trail, the planned route prioritises family-friendliness and accessibility.
 Riskier and/or more strenuous, cliff-edge, routes are, of course, the prerogative of the informed, individual park user.

-Waiwera to Wenderholm Jetty Waiwera, not least of all because its sea-stack-island sentinel, Mahurangi, is the coastal trail’s namesake, is considered the beginning of the planned Mahurangi Coastal Trail.
-Waiwera is also the nearest public transit terminus, north of the populous Tāmaki Makaurau isthmus.
+Waiwera to Wenderholm Jetty Waiwera, not least of all because its sea-stack-sentinel Mahurangi Island is the coastal trail’s namesake, is considered the beginning of the planned Mahurangi Coastal Trail.
+Waiwera is also the most proximate public transport terminus for the populous Tāmaki Makaurau isthmus.

 Waiwera River is safely crossed by a steel-safety-barrier-protected footpath on the road bridge carrying the Hibiscus Coast Highway.
 From that point on, walkers are in the greater Mahurangi regional park until emerging most of the way to Martins Bay, 8.4 kilometres north-northeast as the kuaka flies.
 Including the 350 metres from the bus stopStop 4793, Route 981 to the park boundary, the first gentle leg to Wenderholm Jetty is two kilometres, via the easier, western segment of the Perimeter Track.

-Pūhoi Estuary crossing As a possibly interim expedient, rather than cross the broad Pūhoi Estuary via a footbridge, it is planned to provide a ferry service to an imminently accessible location on the northern shoreline—an about 800-metre run.
-There, rather than construct a jetty that would need to be as lengthy as the 70-metre Wenderholm Jetty, a 9-metre, 12-seater amphibious ferry is planned—for rationale, see footnote to this section.
+Pūhoi Estuary crossing As a possibly interim expedient, rather than cross the broad Pūhoi Estuary via a footbridge, the Mahurangi Magazine proposes that a ferry service be provided to an imminently accessible location on the northern shoreline—an about 800-metre run.
+There, rather than construct a jetty that would need to be as lengthy as the 70-metre Wenderholm Jetty, an extant, shallow-draft landing barge will be trialled—see Interim-Ferry footnote to this section.

 Te Muri Saddle Dramatically, at the saddle to Te Muri the panorama switches from estuarine to coastal, stretching northeast past Mahurangi Harbour’s Cudlip Point, Saddle Island – Te Haupa, Motuora and across the outer Hauraki Gulf to the great barrier island of Aotea, and nearer, the mountainous climax of the peninsula named for the spar ship Coromandel.

 The saddle is also the confluence of the coastal trail planned and the national walkway—Te Araroa—addressed in the following section.
-Te Araroa walkers converging at that point will have been soaking of the coastal vista for the previous kilometre.
+Te Araroa walkers converging at that point will have been drinking in the coastal vista for the previous kilometre.

-Te Muri Beach Its sense of splendid isolation is the reason ¾-kilometre730 metres, walked the almost straight length of its sand-long Te Muri Beach has become a religion, over the 49 years since it was acquired for the public as regional parkland.
-As [will be] expounded in detail in section 9 – Te Muri Regional Park, both the sense of splendid isolation and the environment of Te Muri Spit are threatened, terminally, in respect to the latter.
+Te Muri Beach Its sense of splendid isolation is the reason venerating the ¾-kilometre730 metres, walked the almost straight length of its sand-long Te Muri Beach has become a religion, over the 49 years since it was acquired for the public as regional parkland.
+As briefly addressed in section 9 – Te Muri Regional Park, both the sense of splendid isolation and the environment of Te Muri Spit are threatened—terminally, in respect to the latter.
 The Mahurangi Coastal Trail, consequently, traverses less than the full length of the beach, to avoid impacting the ecologically sensitive spit end, and the exquisitely culturally sensitive urupā, within 50 terminally receding metres of it.
 Sea-level rise, of course, has drastically increased the vulnerability these already naturally sensitive sites.

-Te Muri Beach to Te Muri Crossing Leaving the beach, the trail crosses the at a currently treeless expanse of the spit.
+Te Muri Beach to Te Muri Crossing Leaving the beach, the trail crosses the spit, a currently mostly treeless expanse.
 Whether as part of the trail development as part ortypo, of, picked up by subeditor, but editor subsequently failed to implement retiring the current pasture in favour of restoring indigenous back-dune forest, this 150-metre section would greatly benefit from the sort of canopy provided at Wenderholm, by its open forest of pōhutukawa.
-Once across, the trail crosses the upper reach of an arm of the estuary via a low, recently constructed wooden farm bridge.
+Once across, the trail crosses the upper reach of an arm of the estuary via a low, relatively recently constructed wooden farm bridge.
 After 200-metres of winding, shaded farm track, the trail crosses the 3.4-hectare historic Nokenoke Block.
 In common with the first part of this section, the route would greatly benefit from trees planted for shade.

 Pūhoi Estuary footbridge revisitation Setting aside limitations such as daylight hours of operation and extreme weather, any ferry service across the Pūhoi Estuary is likely to be soon overwhelmed by weekend and holiday demand.
 This, inevitably, would fuel pressure for the provision of a footbridge—an entirely uncontroversial solution in most park environments.
 Other options exist, of course, including a gondola lift.
-Options such as a gondola lift, however, would likely leave Te Muri exposed to visitor levels akin to building a carpark beside its beach.
+Options such as a gondola, however, would likely impose visitor levels on Te Muri akin to building a carpark beside its beach.

-Aside from a Pūhoi Estuary footbridge being a very significant project to plan, consent and fund, the ferry-first option would provide generous opportunity to canvas options, and to build the substantial potential-user-base desirable to demonstrate demand…
+Aside from a Pūhoi Estuary footbridge being a very significant project to plan, consent and fund, the ferry-first trial will provide generous opportunity to canvas options, and to build the substantial potential-user-base desirable to demonstrate demand.

-Te Muri Crossing to Sullivans Bay – Ōtarawao Provided that it followed rather than preceded a substantial means of crossing Pūhoi Estuary, the Te Muri to Ōtarawao section of trail would, potentially, and in conjunction with other equity-of-access measures, reduce private-light-vehicle traffic on Mahurangi West Road and Ngārewa Drive.
+Te Muri Crossing to Sullivans Bay – Ōtarawao Provided that it followed rather than preceded a substantial means of crossing Pūhoi Estuary, the Ōtarawao – Te Muri section of trail would, potentially, and in conjunction with other equity-of-access measures, reduce private-light-vehicle traffic on Mahurangi West Road and Ngārewa Drive.
 The Scotts Landing free-regatta-shuttlebus lesson suggests that, in time, avoiding the growing congestion and fight for parking at Sullivans Bay could well result in a community-run shuttle becoming the preferred way for locals to access the park, particulary in peak periods.

-Te Araroa walkers reconnect with the coastline at or near Wenderholm, the better part of three days and 60 kilometres after leaving it at, Pākiri.
+Te Araroa walkers reconnect with the coastline at or near Wenderholm, three daysthe better part of and 60 kilometres after leaving it at Pākiri.
 Most will have replenished provisions at Pūhoi, in all probability in anticipation oftypo: of a, picked up by subeditor, but editor subsequently failed to implement camping more than one night at Te Muri Beach before braving the metropolis on foot.
-All this presumes, however, a Mahurangi Coastal Trail:
+All this presumes, however, availability of a Mahurangi Coastal Trail.
+Meantime: